justinjee/proScatter/README.md

 Zooms in on only one subplot (Prot1 vs Prot2).
 As an added feature, clicking on any point in the scatter plot will print the coordinates of that point in the console.

+*--evalue=#*

+Considers only links with a score below a certain number #.
+Scores are expected to be in the 5th column